dkdfirefly/adb/hw3/README.md

     Design Principle
     ----------------

-    > Freebase is a pool of structured information about various topics.
-    > Our project uses Freebase API to get desired results in JSON format.
-Only a subset of all information
-    > is shown in the infobox, which is in accordance with the fields mentioned in the project description.
+    > The idea was to come up with interesting association rules using the NYC open datasets.
+    > We have chosen the education field in particular and have tried to combine the demographic information
+    > along with school progress and SAT results to derive these results.

     File List
     ----
-    - project_main.py - main source code
+    - run.py - main source code
     - final.csv - contains the INTEGRATED dataset in the csv format.
     - README.md - markdown syntax file
     - README.txt - text version of README
-    - output.txt - includes infobox for all queries given in the project description
+    - example-run.txt - Contains the output from an example run

     Usage
     -----------

     No special package installations are required.
 The code has been tested on a local Linux machine as well as on the clic machine.

-    Any of the following formats would work:
+    The commandline usage is as follows:

     ```sh
-    python project_main.py --key <Freebase API key> -q <query> -t <infobox|question>
-    python project_main.py --key <Freebase API key> -f <file of queries> -t <infobox|question>
-    python project_main.py --key <Freebase API key>
+    python run.py INTEGRATED_DATASET.csv min_supp min_conf

     ```

     Implementation
     ---------------
-    Part 1:
+    Dataset Generation:
     -------

     The first section of the code, as well as the mappings.txt file specifies the fieldnames for different types of properties we wish to retrieve for a given query, with reference to the corresponding fields in the JSON results.
 This specification has 3 sections.